tylercamp/palcalc/PalCalc.UI/Localization/README.md

 - `LC_LOC_COORD_PALBOX` in `LocalizationCodes.resx` contains: "Tab | X | Y".
 - The English translation is `Palbox, tab {Tab} at ({X},{Y})`.

-Replace `{Tab}`, `{X}`, `{Y}` with appropriate text in your translation.
+`{Tab}`, `{X}`, and `{Y}` in the translation will be replaced with appropriate text when Pal Calc is running.
 If any parameters are missing or incorrect, the English text will be used instead.
 Errors will appear in the Translation Debug window.

 ### 6. Tips